The RWS Foundation

 - Quality Education: Enabling access to education, particularly language education and skills training for disadvantaged communities

-Historical partnerships under the SDL Foundation name included:
+Historical partnerships have included:

 - Partnership with Santa Maria Education Fund in Paraguay